What is a tech apprenticeship like?

 "A lot of the work that I contributed to is now used on the live product which the biggest brands in FMCG are using.
 That’s quite something."

-Born in France and raised in the UK, Aymeric Bouyer joined E Fundamentals on November 2015 as an Apprentice Developer and qualified as a Junior Developer on October 2016.
+Born in France and raised in the UK, Aymeric Bouyer joined E Fundamentals on November 2015 as an Apprentice Developer and qualified as a Junior Developer on October 2016, and was then promoted to Associate Developer in 2018.
 Throughout his training, he has completed various modules and practical assignments growing and using his skills in object oriented programming, web development, data modeling and event driven programming.
 Under Adrian Butter’s leadership, the E Fundamental’s CTO, Aymeric has led key projects making him an invaluable part of the Dev team since his first day.

 I always wanted to be part of the software industry so was excited when I secured one which introduced me to different companies with the potential to work with them.
 I went to quite a few interviews before I decided to join E Fundamentals.

 In my interview I was set a coding challenge during which I was working with the senior developer, Mihai, to understand more about the eCommerce analytics platform they were creating; I was really interested in what the team were doing, I hadn’t come across it before.
 When I found out they offered me the role, I accepted it straight away!

 What I really liked about doing the apprenticeship with E Fundamentals is that I got to learn the same skills and gain the same knowledge as I would have done at University, but I had the advantage of applying them to real life situations on the job and learning from people who had so much experience.